 This topic explains how to configure contexts in LaunchDarkly SDKs.
 This feature is available for all SDKs.

 A context is a generalized way of referring to the people, services, machines, or other resources that encounter feature flags in your product.
-Contexts replace another data object in LaunchDarkly: “users.”
-To learn more, read Contexts.
+Feature flags use contexts during evaluation to determine which variation to use, based on your flag targeting rules.

 Every LaunchDarkly SDK lets you configure contexts to return specific data to LaunchDarkly.
 Any attributes you pass to LaunchDarkly as part of a context become available on the Contexts list.
-The attribute values determine which variation of a feature flag, or which version and prompt from an AI config, the customer receives.
+The attribute values determine which variation of a feature flag, or which version and prompt from a config, the customer receives.

 Here is an image of the Contexts list: